Exploiting arbitrage requires short selling: Introduction

-Let us briefly outline the essential steps for the proofs of Theorems \ref{thm-main}--\ref{thm-main-3}.
-Without loss of generality we may assume that the considered portfolios are nonnegative.
-Indeed, since the primary security accounts are assumed to be positive, a portfolio which becomes negative can only be realized by short selling; see Lemma \ref{lemma-neg-port} for the formal statement.
+Let us briefly outline the essential steps for the proofs of Theorems \ref{thm-main}--\ref{thm-main-3c}.
 A crucial concept for the proofs is that of an \emph{equivalent supermartingale deflator} (ESMD).
-First, we show that the existence of an ESMD implies the statements of Theorems \ref{thm-main}--\ref{thm-main-3} (see Propositions \ref{prop-ESMD-NA}--\ref{prop-ESMD-NA-3}).
-In a second step we show that in the present setting an ESMD always exists.
-By performing a change of num\'{e}raire, this essentially follows from \cite{Kardaras-Platen}; see Proposition \ref{prop-ESMD-exists}
+First, we show that the existence of an ESMD implies the statements of Theorems \ref{thm-main}--\ref{thm-main-3c} (see Propositions \ref{prop-ESMD-NA}--\ref{prop-ESMD-NA-4}).
+In a second step, we show that in the present setting an ESMD always exists; see Proposition \ref{prop-ESMD-exists}.
+This result seems to be of independent interest.
+The main ideas for the proof include a change of num\'{e}raire, a result about ESMDs from \cite{Kardaras-Platen} and a $\sigma$-localization technique from \cite{Kallsen}.

-We mention that supermartingale deflators and the related concept of a supermartingale measure have been used in various contexts in the finance literature; in particular in connection with short sale constraints.
-Such papers include, for example, \cite{Jouini-Kallal, Kardaras-Platen, Pulido, Jarrow-Larsson} and \cite{Coculescu}; of these the papers \cite{Kardaras-Platen} and \cite{Pulido} present versions of the fundamental theorem of asset pricing with short sale prohibitions.
-Further references, where supermartingales and supermartingale deflators are studied with a focus to applications in finance include, for example, \cite{Zitkovic-BS, Kardaras-13} and the recent paper \cite{Harms}.
+We mention that supermartingale deflators and the related concept of a supermartingale measure have been used in various contexts in the mathematical finance literature; in particular in connection with short sale constraints, including \cite{Jouini-Kallal, Kardaras-Platen, Pulido, Jarrow-Larsson} and \cite{Coculescu}.
+The papers \cite{Kardaras-Platen} and \cite{Pulido} present versions of the fundamental theorem of asset pricing with short sale prohibitions.
+Further references, where supermartingales and supermartingale deflators are studied with a focus on applications in finance, include \cite{Zitkovic-BS, Kardaras-13} and the recent paper \cite{Harms}.

 The remainder of this paper is organized as follows.
-In Section \ref{sec-proof} we provide the proofs of our results, in Section \ref{sec-discrete} we briefly comment on discrete time models, and in Section \ref{sec-examples} we present several examples and illustrate how our results link to asset and money market bubbles.
+In Section \ref{sec-proof} we provide the proofs of our results, in Section \ref{sec-discrete} we briefly comment on discrete time models, and in Section \ref{sec-examples} we present several examples and illustrate how our examples with arbitrage portfolios which go negative link to asset and money market bubbles.